Academany/BioAcademy-Handbook/new_and_aspiring_labs_basic_requirement.md

 ### Do I need these specific machines and electronic components?

-Yes - you do. - All homework depends on students having access to the right tools and equipement.
+Yes - you do. - All homework depends on students having access to the right tools and equipment.

 ## Local Class Working Groups